Celestial marriage: Relationship to plural marriage

-During the 19th century, leaders of The Church of Jesus Christ of Latter-day Saints (LDS Church) consistently used the terms “celestial marriage,” “patriarchal marriage,” and “the new and everlasting covenant of marriage” to refer specifically to plural marriage.
+During the 19th century, leaders of the LDS Church consistently used the terms “celestial marriage,” “patriarchal marriage,” and “the new and everlasting covenant of marriage” to refer specifically to plural marriage.
 Early church leaders, such as Brigham Young, Orson Pratt, John Taylor, George Q. Cannon, and others, taught that “celestial marriage” in Doctrine and Covenants section 132 referred exclusively to polygamy and that plural marriage was required for exaltation in the highest degree of the celestial kingdom.
 They used this terminology in public sermons, private writings, and official church publications well before 1890.

 When Doctrine and Covenants 132 was recorded in 1843, the Revelation introduced polygamy by referencing biblical figures with multiple wives (e.g., Abraham, David, and Solomon) and used the term “new and everlasting covenant” to mean plural marriage.
 The text also admonished believers that rejecting this covenant would result in damnation, while its acceptance was portrayed as essential for full exaltation.
 Leaders taught that those who did not enter plural marriage in life but were willing to accept it, if God provided the opportunity, could still receive the highest celestial blessings; but they continually equated “celestial marriage” with plural marriage until the church began renouncing the practice under intense legal pressure from the U.S. government.

 Beginning with the 1890 Manifesto, issued by Wilford Woodruff, the LDS Church publicly ended the practice of polygamy and gradually redefined “celestial marriage” to mean eternal monogamous marriage performed in the temple.
 In official statements from the early 20th century onward, church leaders declared that “celestial marriage” included any lawful temple sealing of a husband and wife for eternity, omitting the earlier insistence that multiple wives were essential for the highest exaltation.